 Plant breeding also contributes to strengthening the healthy properties of crops - a factor that is becoming increasingly important in line with rising global ill-health.
-The aim is to introduce as many aspects as possible into the plant breeding in order to create profitability on farm and in the industry.
+The aim is to introduce as many aspects as possible into plant breeding in order to create profitability on farm and in the industry.

-At present, plant breeding is often about yield properties and sector-specific quality, such as baking quality.
+At present, plant breeding is often about yield properties and sector-specific qualities, such as baking quality.
 In the future, other properties may need to be prioritized in relation to climate change, for example.
 New plant breeding methods are continuously being developed, which provides opportunities for more efficient, rapid and precise breeding work.

 Examples of new plant breeding methods include genomic selection and high-capacity phenotyping.
 The latter involves measuring the properties of a large number of plants, in the field or laboratory, for a short time using advanced analytical tools.
-An interesting future area is to develop the root of the plant to produce efficient nutrient uptake, carbon sequestration, better drying resistance, improved soil quality and less need for agri-supply.
+An interesting future area is to develop the root of the plant to produce efficient nutrient uptake, carbon sequestration, better drought resistance, improved soil quality and less need for agri-supply.

 Genomic selection is a new technique that will become a tool in all breeding programs.
 At present, Lantmännen uses the technique for oats and winter wheat.
 The technology is based on statistical models and genetic mapping.
-It provides an opportunity for more efficient selection and shorter breeding cycles, creating faster adaptability to external changes, and brings, for example, increased yield, robustness and resistance.
-Between 2000 and 2015, plant breeding accounted for 74 percent of the EU's increase in agricultural crop production.
+It provides an opportunity for more efficient selection and shorter breeding cycles, creating faster adaptability to external changes, and brings, for example, increased yield, robustness and resilience.